cfengine/documentation/reference/promise-types/measurements.markdown

 When CFEngine observes data, such as the attached partitions in the example above, the datatype determines how that data will be handled.
-Integer and real values, counters etc., are recorded as time-series if the history type is \`weekly', or as single values otherwise.
+Integer and real values, counters etc., are recorded as time-series if the history type is 'weekly', or as single values otherwise.
 If multiple items are matched by an observation (e.g. several lines in a file match the given regular expression), then these can be made into a list by choosing `slist`, else the first matching item will